Advanced

 Summary

-In January 2024, Alexander Kestenbaum, a Jewish graduate student at Harvard Divinity School and a speaker at the 2024 Republican National Convention, filed a federal lawsuit against Harvard University, alleging that the university failed to protect Jewish and Israeli students from antisemitic harassment and discrimination.
-The complaint, filed under Title VI of the Civil Rights Act of 1964, claimed that Harvard fostered a hostile environment in which Jewish students felt unsafe, citing incidents such as students hiding religious identifiers during protests and facing harassment based on their identity.
-The suit also included claims of breach of contract and breach of the implied covenant of good faith and fair dealing, asserting that Harvard selectively enforced anti-discrimination policies to the detriment of Jewish students.
+In January 2024, Alexander Kestenbaum, a Jewish graduate student at Harvard Divinity School and a speaker at the 2024 Republican National Convention, filed a federal lawsuit against Harvard University, alleging the university failed to protect Jewish and Israeli students from antisemitic harassment and discrimination.
+The complaint, filed under Title VI of the Civil Rights Act of 1964, described a hostile environment in which Jewish students felt unsafe, citing incidents such as students hiding religious identifiers during protests and being harassed based on identity.
+The suit also included claims of breach of contract and breach of the implied covenant of good faith and fair dealing, alleging selective enforcement of anti-discrimination policies to the detriment of Jewish students.

-In January 2025, Harvard reached separate settlements with other Jewish student plaintiffs.
-The university agreed to adopt the International Holocaust Remembrance Alliance definition of antisemitism, enhance its anti-discrimination policies, provide expert training, and improve transparency and enforcement.
-Kestenbaum chose not to join those settlements and continued pursuing his individual claim.
+In January 2025, Harvard reached separate settlements with other Jewish student plaintiffs, agreeing to adopt the International Holocaust Remembrance Alliance definition of antisemitism, enhance anti-discrimination policies, provide expert training, and improve transparency and enforcement.
+Kestenbaum did not join these settlements and pursued his individual claim.

-In March 2025, Kestenbaum filed a motion to amend his complaint to add additional plaintiffs and expand the scope of discovery.
-Harvard sought to compel him to produce communications, including those with political campaigns and private messaging groups, which Kestenbaum opposed.
-The court issued an order resolving the motion to dismiss and the discovery disputes, allowing key claims to proceed.
+In March 2025, Kestenbaum filed a motion to amend his complaint to add additional plaintiffs and expand discovery.
+Harvard sought to compel production of communications, including those with political campaigns and private messaging groups, which Kestenbaum opposed.
+The court resolved these disputes, allowing key claims to proceed.

 In May 2025, Kestenbaum and Harvard reached a confidential settlement, and the case was dismissed with prejudice.
-Harvard issued a statement acknowledging Kestenbaum’s steadfast efforts to combat antisemitism while emphasizing that it did not admit any wrongdoing.
+Harvard acknowledged Kestenbaum’s efforts to combat antisemitism but did not admit wrongdoing.
+In 2026, the U.S. Justice Department initiated civil-rights actions related to antisemitism and the treatment of Jewish students at Harvard, reflecting ongoing federal enforcement of anti-discrimination obligations under Title VI.